 In previous posts, I addressed two major issues plaguing missions work in India: the craze for numbers and the West’s fascination with “supernatural” testimonies.
 Here, I wish to address another issue that is quickly gaining traction and causing problems in India, much like it has in the Muslim world: extreme forms of “contextualization.”

-What Do I Mean By Contextualization?
+What Do I Mean by Contextualization?

 “Contextualization” is the word used in mission’s scholarship to describe how the gospel should be fleshed out in varying cultures.
 Am I opposed to contextualization?
 Of course not!
 In my years of ministry in India, I’ve never worn a tie to preach.
 I often preach barefoot, and the congregations are dressed in Indian attire and seated on the floor.
-When I preach in the West, I am almost always in suit and tie.
+When I preach in the West, I am almost always in a suit and tie.
 The tone of my preaching is different, the illustrations I use are different, and the matters to which I apply the Scriptures are different, all depending on context…and yes, my wife wore a saree (and not a dress) on our wedding day.
 And certainly, I am thankful for the many Western missionaries who contextualize the Bible’s message in ways that are biblically warranted, helpful, and appropriate to the culture.

 My purpose here is not to criticize contextualization.
 Neither do I wish to get into nuanced discussions about the spectrum of contextualization and how much contextualization is legitimate.
 Rather, I wish to raise awareness about certain illegitimate forms of contextualization that are taking root in missions in India.
 These forms of contextualization receive their impetus from Western missionaries who refuse to cooperate with the established national churches, believing that they understand more about Indian culture than anyone else.
 And much like the “Insider Movements” of the Islamic world, most of these teachings result in false and heretical movements in India, far removed from biblical Christianity.
 It is my prayer that what I share here would challenge brothers and sisters in the West to cease supporting missionaries who propagate false teachings and practice harmful methods of ministry.